 Raising the default level of happiness in your life:

-Yes really… this is possible to do.
-In the rush of our lives it’s sometimes too easy to overlook those things that could make a difference in raising our own personal perceptions and happiness levels.
+Yes, indeed this is possible to do.
+In the rush of our lives, it’s sometimes too easy to overlook those things that could make a difference in raising our perceptions and happiness levels.

 Here’s are few tips from those who practice happiness within their daily lives.

 Well, who needs to be brought down by other peoples negative attitudes and behaviours?

 If we feel that we are surrounded by people behaving or thinking in a certain way, it’s so easy to take on the same way of thinking and being.

 Make a change and find people who are more joyous and playful – that too is just as contagious.

 Okay, so something you’ve tried out may not be successful at first.
 To succeed we have to be willing to fail, then we can start coming up with the golden moments.

 Take small steps towards what it is you want to do and remember to look out and celebrate the smaller victories too.

 Appreciate simple pleasures: